 An applicant for admission to the degree of Master of Laws (LLM) must have a Bachelor of Laws from this or another recognized university and must normally have achieved the equivalent of a University of Toronto B+ standing.
 A second undergraduate degree or demonstrated research and writing ability is normally required for those students proposing a long thesis within the thesis-intensive LLM program.

 A candidate for the Doctor of Juridical Science (SJD) will generally have a Bachelor of Laws and Master of Laws from this or another recognized university and must normally have achieved a University of Toronto B+ standing or equivalent.
-Candidates may be considered for direct entry to the SJD program following completion of an LLB or JD taken as a second degree.
+Candidates may be considered for direct entry to the SJD program following completion of an LLB or JD taken as a second degree (minimum average A- required).
 There is no presumption that successful completion of the LLM at this institution will lead to admission to the SJD program.